Developer-Rocha/laravel-project/readme.md

 BASE in Laravel to projects web by Fabrício Rocha

+Contents:

+Multi language
+AngularJS with controllers examples
+Bootstrap 4 only Grid
+Structure of files

 ## License

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).